Don’t be a victim twiceChoose the right attorney!

 Car accident claims can be complex, and proving negligence requires an experienced Staten Island car accident lawyer who will work on your behalf to hold the person responsible accountable.

-Accident victims must prove that the negligent party caused the collision by demonstrating the following four elements:
+Accident victims in Staten Island must prove that the negligent party caused the collision by demonstrating the following four elements:

 - Duty – The law requires that the defendant owed the plaintiff a duty of reasonable care.
 Drivers must be mindful of the safety of passengers, people in other vehicles, pedestrians, and cyclists.